YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

  been used to find missing elements of a tuple that is claimed to satisfy some constraint of which the relation is a part.
 In so doing, we did not tell the program _how_ to find these missing elements.
 It was the semantics of the programming language that did this automatically.
+We explain the syntax and semantics next.

 ## Syntax of a Relation